 - By 9:00 am, email their classroom teachers as well as frontdesk@miquon.org.
-Please use this subject line: [Insert Name] will be absent [insert day].
-If the absence is health related, please also include christ@miquon.org. - Within ten (10) days of the absence, submit a written explanation to frontdesk@miquon.org. - If the absence will be for educational travel, you must submit an Educational Trip Absence Request Form to frontdesk@miquon.org at least two (2) weeks in advance for approval by the Principal.
+Please use this subject line: [Insert Name] will be absent [insert day]. - Within ten (10) days of the absence, submit a written explanation to frontdesk@miquon.org. - If the absence will be for educational travel, you must submit an Educational Trip Absence Request Form to frontdesk@miquon.org at least two (2) weeks in advance for approval by the Head of School.
 Families are responsible to coordinate time out of the classroom with their individual teacher(s) and students are responsible for completing any required assignments missed due to the absence. - If you are planning an extended absence or leave that is not for educational travel, you must submit a written notification with explanation to frontdesk@miquon.org well in advance.
 Your child's place in the overall enrollment of the School will be held at the discretion of the School (a deposit may be required).